 Reflecting and Thinking

 After reading about six symbolic personages (chap.
 12-13) followed by an chapter that was similar to the previous interludes (Chapter 14), we come to the introduction of the seven final plagues of God's wrath and judgment.
 Keeping the pattern (6 + interlude + 1) in mind, and considering the possibility of a parallel or chiastic structure, the question arises, "What is the seventh symbol?"
 Various possibilities exist.
-It may be that the "wrath of God" is personified or that God himself is the seventh and personage.
-The other possibility is that the seventh personage in the series is Babylon (Rome), introduced in the "interlude" of the previous chapter and to the obvious recipient of God's judgment in future chapters.
+It may be that the "wrath of God" is personified, or it may be that God himself is the seventh personage.
+Another possibility is that the seventh personage in the series is Babylon (Rome), introduced in the interlude of Chapter 14 and now the obvious recipient of God's judgment in future chapters.